Sztaat/errorfinder/README.md

 # errorfinder
 Script written in Python3 calculates and compares values from two excel books and creates another book with a report inside.
-Works only with specific files.
+It's tailored to specific job so it works only with specific files.